Ontario Science Centre: Building

-Designed in the early 1960s, the original buildings are in the Brutalist architectural style.
-The building complex is made up of three main buildings connected by a series of bridges and escalators set in a parkland of over 100 acre.
+Designed in the early 1960s, the original buildings were built in the Brutalist architectural style.
+The building complex is made up of three main buildings connected by a series of bridges and escalators set within more than 100 acre of parkland.
 The buildings were constructed while avoiding removal or damage to the mature trees in the area, so that "the buildings seem to fit naturally into their environment".
 They follow the natural contours of the Don River ravine, into which the Centre descends.
 Ontario's only IMAX Dome theatre opened in 1996.

-The Great Hall is an event venue at the Ontario Science Centre and is home to Cloud, a massive, computer-controlled kinetic sculpture by Toronto installation artist David Rokeby, which consists of an array of blue and transparent squares that rotate in various ways to simulate the three states of matter: solid, liquid and gas.
+The Great Hall is an event venue at the Ontario Science Centre and is home to Cloud, a large, computer-controlled kinetic sculpture by Toronto installation artist David Rokeby, which consists of an array of blue and transparent squares that rotate in various ways to simulate the three states of matter: solid, liquid and gas.

-For most of the time since opening in 1969, the Science Centre has hosted a demonstration amateur radio station.
+For much of its history, the Science Centre has hosted a demonstration amateur radio station.
 Formerly located in the Hall of Space, the station was later relocated to Level 4 of the Centre, next to the elevator.
-The station has the call sign "VE3OSC", and licensed amateur radio operators volunteer there daily from 10 am to 3 pm.
+The station has the call sign "VE3OSC", and licensed amateur radio operators volunteer there daily from 10 a.m. to 3 p.m.